Bogdan-uas/nodejs-hw-mongodb/README.md

 ![Image](https://github.com/user-attachments/assets/ca7921a2-8ab3-4c94-bc8f-f4f28d781581)

-delete them: or change some info about a specific contact.
+# 4. Change some info about a specific contact (PATCH):

+delete them: or .
 But you must know, all this can be done in Postman(not on a "website"), with the link of deployed back-end.